Monday, February 4, 2013

 THE DECISION by Amjad Prawej

-The play starts with two middle aged men watching TV in a posh living room.
+Two middle aged men are watching TV in a posh living room.
 This scene is set up downstage.

-A Dalit girl Sunaina and her 70-year-old father, Ravichand, were killed as a mob set afire over 15 houses belonging to members of the Dalit community in Mirchpur village of Hisar district on Friday.
+A Dalit girl Sunaina and her 70-year-old father, Ravichand, were killed as a mob set afire over 15 houses belonging to members of the Dalit community in Nachpur village of Kushal district on Friday.

 Ramesh Jatav was allegedly killed after he demanded Rs 4, 000 for the work he had done in a Madhya Pradesh village on Sunday.
 He was a Dalit.